 Private school choice is emerging as a top education priority among state legislatures this session, with both Republicans and Democrats addressing the issue.
 While Republicans are largely seeking to expand the use of public funds to support private school tuition and other education expenses, Democrats are working to require more transparency and accountability in the programs or, in some cases, attempting to repeal them altogether.

-FutureEd has identified at least 114 bills in 34 states that have been introduced or prefiled in 2023 that deal with private school choice.
-So far, only four have been enacted—Iowa’s H.F.
+FutureEd has identified at least 137 bills in 42 states that have been introduced or prefiled in 2023 that deal with private school choice.
+So far, twelve have been enacted across ten states—including Iowa’s H.F.
 68, Arkansas’s S.B.
 294, Florida’s H.B.
 1 and Utah’s H.B.
-215—all of which establish choice programs open to all students, regardless of income or disability status.
+215—most of which establish choice programs open to all students, regardless of income or disability status.
 The accounts allow families to spend state money not just on tuition but also on other approved expenses, such as tutoring, online courses and instructional materials.

 A number of similar bills this session would create universal private school tuition programs, such as Oklahoma’s S.B.
 822, which would establish the Education Freedom Account program, and Ohio’s H.B.
 11, which would create the Backpack Scholarship Program.
 Other bills introduced this session are for targeted student populations or have eligibility requirements, such as Montana’s H.B.
 393 for students with special needs or Missouri’s S.B.
 255 for public school students whose family income is lower than 370 percent of the federal poverty line.